Hferko/repcsimotorok/README.md

 # repcsimotorok
-It is my my exam assignment for PHP to the PHP course
+It is my exam assignment for PHP course